 If the spring fails there is no way to retract the lead, which can result in serious accidents.
 This inability to effectively control the dog could mean they run into the path of traffic.
 It is therefore not advisable to use this type of lead in congested areas.
 Also, it may be too late to lock the lead if the dog has already started to run away by the time you need to do it.

 Monitoring your dog’s actions is imperative with this type of lead, as negligence can cause it to become wrapped around something, even the animal’s own neck.
-Ideally the lead should be brightly coloured, as a dark one can be difficult to see and will make people think your dog is loose should it come towards them.
-Consider the typical amount of control you have over your dog, and whether they would definitely respond in a situation where you needed them to, if you were to use an extendable and retractable lead.
-Practice is important so you can learn how to use it properly.
+Ideally, the lead should be brightly coloured, as a dark one can be difficult to see and will make people think your dog is loose should it come towards them.
+Consider the typical amount of control you have over your dog, and whether they would definitely respond in a situation where you needed them to if you were to use an extendable and retractable lead.
+The practice is important so you can learn how to use it properly.

 This type is very similar to the standard lead, but with a few added extras to allow them to be adjusted.
 Although they provide more freedom, adjustable leads arguably enable the owner to maintain more control over the dog than the extendable and retractable lead does.

-They can be altered according to situation.
-For instance, the length can be shortened in highly congested areas to keep the dog closer to you, and increased in areas where there is more freedom for the dog to roam.
+They can be altered according to the situation.
+For instance, the length can be shortened in highly congested areas to keep the dog closer to you and increased in areas where there is more freedom for the dog to roam.

 Overall, there are many leads to choose from so you are bound to find one that is suitable for your dog, regardless of breed or size.
 Think about how much your dog needs controlling when you’re out and about, and where you tend to walk them.
 Of course, the type of collar can sometimes dictate the decision you make about which lead to choose.